khalid-naami/khalid-naami.github.io/blog/2026-05-06-multi-ticker-analysis-guide.md

 date: 2026-05-06T09:00:00+00:00
 ---

-# Comparative Edge: Mastering Multi-Ticker Analysis for Correlated Assets
+# Dashboard Options: Mastering Multi-Ticker Analysis

 In technical analysis, we often get tunnel vision focusing on a single ticker.
 But the market doesn’t move in isolation.
 Understanding the relationship between correlated assets—like the **SPX** (S&P 500 Index) and **SPY** (S&P 500 ETF)—is where the real alpha is found.